Dru Down: Music career

-Early career, Fools from the Streets, Explicit Game and "Pimp of the Year"
+Game and "Pimp of the Year"

 Robinson began developing an interest in rap music in the late 1980s, and eventually began recording his own songs as Dru Down, releasing his debut album Fools from the Streets in 1993 to moderate success in the Bay Area.
 The local success of his album led to him being signed to Relativity Records, a Sony Music imprint to release his second album Explicit Game in 1994.
 The album spawned Dru Down's most successful single to date, "Pimp of the Year", which peaked at number 65 on the Billboard Hot 100.
 The single stayed on Billboard for 24 weeks.

-1996–2001: Can You Feel Me, acting and Pimpin' Phernelia
+1996–2009: Can You Feel Me, acting and Pimpin' Phernelia

 Dru Down's third album, Can You Feel Me, was released in 1996, and spawned a single of the same name that was a minor but commercial hit.
 It also featured Dru Down's first collaboration with his father, Bootsy Collins, which was followed by a guest appearance on Collins' album Fresh Outta 'P' University.
 One of the album's songs, Mista Busta addresses Dru Down's then-ongoing feud with fellow Bay Area rapper Too Short, and serves as a diss track towards Too Short.
 The album peaked at #54 on the Billboard 200, and was critically praised, receiving a 4/5 star rating from Allmusic.
 That same year, Dru Down began his acting career, appearing in the movie Original Gangstas as Kayo.
 He also appeared on the 2Pac song "All About You" from 2Pac's fourth studio album All Eyez on Me, where he performs the intro.

 In 2001, he signed with Ruthless Records, but did not release any albums, instead releasing his fourth and fifth studio albums through American Recordings and C-Note Records, respectively.

-2001–present: Chronicles of a Pimp and The Regime
+2010–present: Chronicles of a Pimp and The Regime

 Currently, Dru Down is signed to rapper Yukmouth's Smoke-A-Lot Records and owns his own record label, Pimp On Records, where he released his 2010 album Chronicles of a Pimp.
 He also serves as a member of the hip-hop collective The Regime, a group led by Yukmouth.
 The group released their debut album, Dragon Gang in 2013.